CVE-2026-22524 Overview

 Workarounds

-- Remove or deactivate the Legacy Admin plugin entirely until a security patch is available
+- Remove the Legacy Admin plugin entirely if it is not business-critical

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.